ClementTsang/foto/README.md

    - `"salt"` is a random base64 string to use as your salt for hashing passwords.
 I generally used 16-byte strings for testing.
    - `"jwtSecret"` is a random base64 string to use as your JWT secret for logins.
 I generally used 16-byte strings for testing.
    - `"hammingDistance"` is some unsigned 64 bit number, representing how far of a Hamming distance you want to still consider as "similar".
 A smaller value means requiring more similarity to be returned.
 This is an optional value, if you don't include it, it defaults to 20.
+   - `"s3BucketName`" is your S3 bucket name.
+This is optional, if not included, it will simply just not upload anything.

 5. Run in a terminal: